symfony/symfony-docs/book/from_flat_php_to_symfony2.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 Symfony2 to the rescue.
 Before actually using Symfony2, you need to download
 it.
-This can be done by using composer, which takes care of downloading the
+This can be done by using Composer, which takes care of downloading the
-correct version and all it's dependencies and provides an autoloader.
+correct version and all its dependencies and provides an autoloader.
 An
 autoloader is a tool that makes it possible to start using PHP classes
 without explicitly including the file containing the class.